hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 You partition the table by `item_name` and assign row numbers ordered by date.
 You also partition it by `item_name` and `count` and assign row numbers ordered by date.
 Then, you compute the difference between these row numbers (`change_indicator`).
-The `change_indicator` changes when the `count` changes and the `item_name` remains unchanged.
+The `change_indicator` changes when the `count` changes and the `item_name` remains unchanged. .
-You can use it to find time periods when `count` did not change.

 ### How to get the original table back?
-If you join the compacted table with a series of dates, you can get the original table back.
+If you join the compacted table with a series of dates, you get the original table back.

 Generating the date series is the only database-specific part of this trick.
 This StackOverflow [answer](https://stackoverflow.com/a/32987070) describes how to do it in SQLite.
-Below example, uses a slight modification of that approach.
+Below example uses a slight modification of that approach.

 ```sql
 -- generate a series of dates